jamesr66a/onnx/docs/Operators.md

 ### <a name="Transpose"></a><a name="transpose">**Transpose**</a>

-  Transpose the input tensor similar to numpy.transpose.
-For example, when perm=(1, 0, 2), given an input tensor of shape (1, 2, 3), the output shape will be (2, 1, 3).

 #### Versioning

 This operator is used if you are using version 1 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: